AdobeDocs/campaign-web.en/help/v8/query/build-query.md

 1. Click the **+** button on the desired node and select **[!UICONTROL Custom condition]**.
 The custom condition properties pane opens on the right hand side.

 1. In the **Attribute** field, select the attribute from the database that you want to leverage to create your condtion.
-The attributes list includes all the attributes from your Campaign database, including attributes linked to your table.
+The attributes list includes all the attributes from your Campaign database, including attributes from linked tables.

     ![](assets/query-custom-condition-fields.png)

     >[!NOTE]
     >
     >The Edit expression button allows you to leverage Campaign Web expression editor to manually define an expression using fields from the database and helper functions.
+[Learn how to edit expressions](expression-editor.md)

 1. Select the operator to apply from the drop-down list.
 Various operators are available for use.
 Note that operators available in the drop-down list depend on the attribute's data type.